Strong Defense for Assault Charges – Fort Worth TX – Free Consultation

 No matter who you are, assault charges are nothing to mess around with.
 If you find that you’re facing charges, fast and immediate action is imperative to avoid the life-changing consequences of a conviction.

 An experienced assault crime attorney will discuss these and other possible defenses with you and weigh the risks and benefits of each to determine which defense strategy makes the most sense for your case.
-If you are in North Texas, call The Hampton Law Firm to make an appointment for legal counsel.
+If you are in North Texas, call The Hampton Criminal Defense Attorneys, PLLC to make an appointment for legal counsel.

 Hate Crime Assault Is Much More Serious Than Regular Assault in Texas